MineVinyl

 • assets/minecraft/sounds/records/ — your converted OGG files, named correctly for each disc

-Step 5 — Install the pack
+Step 5 — Install the Java resource pack

 See the installation guide for full instructions.
 The short version: